1994 Karamay fire: The fire

-The firefighters who arrived on scene first did not have proper respiratory equipment and were thus unable to enter the hall.
+First response consisted of four fire brigade trucks, however, the firefighters who arrived on scene first did not have proper respiratory equipment and thus struggled in the toxic environment, resulting in 27 injuries to firefighters due to the smoke.
+The fire crews also lacked powered equipment, with each fire truck having only one fire axe; the fire pump pressure around the hall was also lacking.
 The dry powder fire extinguishers in the theatre, though potent against chemical fires, were wholly useless against the fire, high up in the curtains.

 "Let the officials leave first"

-In 1995, the China Youth Daily was the first to have reported that somebody had asked the students 'let the leaders leave first' (让领导先走).
+In 1995, the China Youth Daily was the first to have reported that somebody had asked the students 'let the officials leave first' (让领导先走).
 The phrase has since become a catch phrase, meaning the government officials have priority over ordinary folks in times of emergency.
-For such, this fire remains the most notorious fire in China.
+As such, this fire remains the most notorious fire in China.